 On August 16, 2021, CFSIC put a plan in place that segregated the existing group of Pending claimants from those who applied after that date.
 We did this in order to allocate funding fairly and equitably to the first group of Pending claimants.
-As a result of the great work of our staff, we have moved more than 125 claimants into Active status since January 5, 2022.

 CFSIC is doing its part to assist in a revitalization of the Northeast Corner real estate market.
-We have instituted a claim transfer process enabling Type 1 claimants who are registered with us as Active, Inactive, or Pending claimants, and where no remediation work has been done or started, to transfer their claim to the buyer of their home...where that buyer can assume the exact position of the original claimant in CFSIC's register of claimants with no penalty.
+We have instituted a one-time claim transfer process enabling Type 1 claimants who are registered with us as Active, Inactive, or Pending claimants, and where no remediation work has been done or started, to transfer their claim to the buyer of their home...where that buyer can assume the exact position of the original claimant in CFSIC's register of claimants with no penalty.
 We are very pleased to report that there is robust activity in this transfer process and that we are doing our part in a logical and fair way to help victims sell their homes if they are our claimants.